 I am going to describe how I set up my pair Networks SSH key authentication.
 To be more specific, this post will describe how to use SSH to login without having to enter your pair Networks password.
 I use the Terminal App on my Mac to open up a bash shell window.
 This capability is really useful for running bash scripts on your Mac to access your pair Networks shell account.
-When we are done, your will be able to do, for example (replace pair-user with your username):
+When we are done, your will be able to do, for example (replace user1 with your pair Networks username, and, of course, replace “george” with your local username):

 … without having to enter a password.
 Here is an example of logging in from a Mac terminal window: